Thursday, December 30, 2010

 Christmas Show Done - On to Monday

 The Maryland Christmas Show in Frederick is now over for us.
 We signed up to participate in just the first of the two weekends.
 The second show, held the weekend after Thanksgiving, is always the better of the two, as folks are really beginning to get in a Christmas frame of mind after turkey.
-But we didn't want to miss Thanksgiving weekend
+But we didn't want to miss Thanksgiving weekendwith the family so we opted to do just the one.

 Looking forward to spending the whole weekend with my girls and their husbands, my Mom and her sisters and their families and my Darlin' Dylan.